 Getting research back on track

-The scientific community has made leaps and strides in COVID research in the last few months, but concern over the implications of long-term shutdown on scientific discovery in other areas remains.
+The scientific community has made leaps and strides in COVID research in the last few months, but concern over the implications of a long-term shutdown on scientific discovery in other areas remains.
 “We’re going to lose a lot of science,” commented Holden Thorp, the editor-in-chief of the Science journals.
 Climate change, water security, sustainable food supply and other deadly diseases are issues that have not gone away and we will need to restart research into these areas as efficiently as possible to overcome these other global challenges.

 “We’re going to lose a lot of science”